earthengine/continuation-calculus-paper/README.md

 ## Web interface ##

 Go to [http://bgeron.nl/cc-paper/](http://bgeron.nl/cc-paper/) to try it yourself.
-The webinterface works fine, but is slower.
+The web interface works fine, but is slower.

 ## Python script ##